Jefferson Davis Award

 Form of Award: The award consists of a certificate and medal.

 POC and Cost of Award: POC: Lee Lance; email@example.com; 979-485-5198.

 There is a $15.00 fee to cover costs of the medal, certificate, and mailing, which will be borne by the presenting Camp.
-Make checks payable to Lee Roy Lance in order to consolidate funds and forward as a single check to TxDiv Treasurer.
+Make checks payable to “LEE ROY LANCE” and mail to 3004 POSITANO LOOP, BRYAN, TX 77808; Compatriot Lance will eDeposit checks, retain costs of packaging and shipping, then deposit remaining funds with TxDiv Treasurer.

 Presentation: The award should be presented in an appropriate ceremony by the nominating SCV Camp Commander or a Brigade officer.